-Some of us may still be dealing with snow but for many others, now is the ideal moment to get out into the garden and tackle a few small projects that will pay big dividends later.
+Some of us may be dealing with snow but for others, now's the moment to get out into the garden.
+Tackle a few small projects that will pay big dividends later.
 Some will take an hour, others are more ambitious.
-Even if your garden is in a total state (see above–hey, we all gotta start somewhere), grab a few tools and let’s get to work.
+Even if your garden is in a total state (see above), grab a few tools and let's get to work.
 Do one each weekend and watch your garden thrive.

 APPLY DORMANT OIL

-Apply dormant oil spray (an organic pest control method) to fruit trees, magnolias, crabapples and some shrubs to control scale insects and other overwintering pests.
+Apply dormant oil spray (an organic pest control method) to fruit trees, magnolias, crabapples and some shrubs.
+This will help to control scale insects and other overwintering pests.

-Fill a sprayer with solution and cover the tree, beginning with the topmost branches and moving all around, getting oil into all the crevices.
+Fill a sprayer with solution and cover the tree, beginning with the topmost branches and moving all around.
+Get oil into all the crevices.
 It’s not the most fun garden job, but it does help!

 DO A BIT OF PRUNING

-<——–Most fruit trees (apples, pears, cherries, and peaches, etc.) love to be thinned every year which encourages a more open habit that keeps the trees healthy and makes it easier to harvest the produce.
+<——–Most fruit trees (apples, pears, cherries, and peaches, etc.) love to be thinned every year.
+This encourages a more open habit that keeps the trees healthy and makes it easier to harvest the produce.
 The best time to prune is before new growth develops.